pedrorambo/securicator/README.md

-Securicator is a **distributed end-to-end encrypted** messaging app, including file transfer, deliver and read confirmation, persistence, and securely adding new friends.
+Securicator is a **distributed end-to-end encrypted messaging app**.
+It includes features such as file transfer, delivery and read confirmation, persistence, and the secure addition of new friends.

-This is an experimental project, developed to learn about networking, and encryption.
-Because of that, I documented the architecture in details, as well as the main challanges I had while devloping it, and its solutions.
+This is an experimental project, developed for learning about networking and encryption.
+Thus, I've documented the architecture in detail, along with the main challenges faced during development and their respective solutions.

-If you plan to use this in production (to send confidential messages), keep in mind that a thorough security analysis is requried, and there is a "Security checklist" section to help you start.
+If you're considering using this in a production environment (e.g., for sending confidential messages), remember that a thorough security analysis is necessary.
+To assist you, there's a "Security Checklist" section available in this document.

 ![Three terminals: Node A exchanging messages with Node B, the relay server forwarding the messages, and Node B exchanging messages with Node A](assets/hero.gif)

 # Overview

-Even it looks simple to exchange message sand files between two clients, there's a lot involved in the process.
-This section presents a summary of the main modules of this project.
-Later in this document, there are detailed versions of the topics mentioned in this section.
+Though it may seem simple to exchange messages and files between two clients, the process involves quite a bit.
+This section provides a summary of the primary modules in this project.
+Detailed explanations of these topics can be found later in this document.

 ## Handshaking